Richardaeld/MonaMemorabilia/README.md

 1. List of problem code and where in the page(s) it can be found.

 #### Final Result(s)
-1. All problematic or erroneous code has been removed from the webpage.
+1. All problematic code has been removed from the webpage.
+1. One minor error still occurs on the contact us page which is detailed in previous and current bugs section.
 ---------------------------------
 ## Checking For Browser Support
 #### Expectation(s):